8 common questions about credit cards answered

 Find out how much you could save by changing the way you pay off your credit card.
 Simply put the details from your credit card statement into our calculator.
 Then adjust the amount of your monthly payment and see how much you could save by paying a higher fixed amount you can afford each month.

-5. What does credit card APR mean?
+5. What is credit card APR?

 APR stands for Annual Percentage Rate.
 This is the amount you will be charged for borrowing from your credit card provider each year.
 Your APR is made up of the interest rate on your credit card plus any arrangement or admin fees.
 That means that if you choose a card with a low APR, you’ll have less interest to pay each month and you might be able to lower your repayments or repay your balance sooner.